-"I give my heaviest set the most energy.
-I group two muscles together for a workout and this gives me my best results..."
+"I give my heaviest set the most energy and group two muscles together in this workout for best results..."

-Rob Van Dam's Best MASS Workout
+Rob Van Dam's Best Workout Routine

-RVD uses Adaptogen N and this EXACT workout
+RVD uses 'Adaptogen N' in his diet and this EXACT workout

-I plan my workouts around a few important sets.
+I plan my workout around a few important sets.
 I warm up before I hit the heavies, and I give my heaviest set the most energy.
 I group two muscles together for a workout and this gives me my best results.
 This way I am able to give enough attention to a couple of selected body parts while the other muscles are recuperating.
 I lift three or four times a week.

 From everything I've read, your muscles need 72 hours to recoup after being blasted, but I've found waiting closer to a week before hitting a particular muscle again can be best, especially if you are trying to build mass.
 You'll hit the same muscles indirectly while working other muscles, too.
 For example, I love to do dips.
 Love 'em!
 Since I can't do them without hitting both chest and triceps, I plan my workouts accordingly.
 If I am doing chest and triceps on the same day, great!
 If not, I may do chest on Monday with back (tonight's workout, as a matter of fact) and later in the week, like Wednesday or Thursday, do triceps/biceps.
-You see, I can't bench without doing triceps and will be hitting triceps indirectly on chest day and then blasting them a few days later, get it?
+You see, I can't bench press without doing triceps and will be hitting triceps indirectly on chest day and then blasting them a few days later, get it?

 Also, my biceps almost always get pumped during a back workout.
 This is just because of the movements the body makes during the exercises.
 I may as well go ahead and finish biceps after back, or if I have another routine in mind, I will let bi's rest a couple days and blast them directly later.

 I change my workout every time I hit the gym.
-I change the combo of muscles worked, or exercises, or number of reps.
+I change the combo of muscles worked, particular exercise, or number of reps.
 Most exercises are compound, which means they work more than one muscle.
 I also change the weight every set and, increasingly, do less reps as I add weight.
 I find six sets for each muscle is plenty, depending on your goals, divided over two to three exercises.
 This is usually a basic heavy lift followed by a couple lighter lifts.
 I do the heavy first (after warming up) because that's when my strength is greatest.
 My whole workout takes about an hour.

-Now we're ready for some examples.
+Rob Van Dam workout RVD Now we're ready for some examples.
 After stretching, pick 2-3 different exercises for each body part.
 The following are some of my favorites to choose from:

 CHEST- bench press, incline press, dumbell press, dumbell flyes, pec deck, cable crossovers